BarTsruya/Fourier-Series-Drawing-Machine/README.md

    But the user needs to be careful with the scale of N. When N gets really high, it could hurt the accuracy because gibs effect would be shown.
 2. Arrows button - detrmines if the computer drawing machine will draw the vectors with arrows shape or just a line.
 3. Circles button - determines if the computer drawing machine will draw the circles which the vectors turns around on.
+4. Save button - the user has an option to save its figure.
+To do so, click on this button, choose a name for the figure, press enter and the figure you have created will be in the computer memory as a text file contains the dots of your figure :)

 Cool to know:
 The fourier series formula consist of exponents like ei^(-n*2*PI*t) when n represents the frequency and t is in range [0,1] and represent the point in the time line (when it reaches to 1 a time unit accomplished).
 A complex exponent, while t changes, also can be presented as a circle with a point moves on it.
 That are the vectors mentioned above.
 And where do the fourier coefficients involve? the exponent of the n frequency is multiplied by Cn in the formula.
 The visual meaning is that the absolut value of Cn is the radius of that circle!